658

 3

 Arno Schmidt was a German author and translator.
 He is little known outside of German-speaking areas, in part because his works present a formidable challenge to translators.
-Although he is not one...
+Although not among...

 3